-Being a family caregiver is a highly rewarding experience, but it can be challenging at times.
+Being a family caregiver is an enriching experience, but it can sometimes be challenging.
 Caregivers of dementia patients, especially, can feel like they work and work and work and don’t make a difference.

 That doesn’t have to be the case.

 Part of being a great caregiver is learning about activities that will help engage someone who has been diagnosed with dementia or Alzheimer’s, regardless of the level of the disease.
 Staying active and engaged is beneficial for both physical and cognitive health and can help ease anxious or aggressive behaviors.
 On top of that, activities done together can help form a bond of trust and security between the caregiver and their loved one.

 Of course, many caregivers are thrown into the role by chance and have no formal training or education.